checkly/docs.checklyhq.com/site/content/docs/alerting/alert-notification-log.md

 1. SMS and Email were correctly delivered.
 2. The OpsGenie notification failed though.
 The notification result shows we got a `422` status code back and the error message states our API key was invalid.
-3. We also see the configuration we used to instrument our call to the OpsGenie API.
+3. We also see the configuration used to instrument our call to the OpsGenie API.
 4. We see some extra meta data about the notification: What channel was used, what check triggered the alert, when it was sent etc.